 The most successful of Popular Publication's line of detective pulps, it paid better than Black Mask, and encouraged its writers to create series characters, making it arguably more consistent than its legendary rival.
 Writers included Raymond Chandler, Norbert Davis, Merle Constiner, D.L.
 Champion, Frederick Nebel, Day Keene, Frederick C. Davis, John Carroll Daly, John D. macDonald, Hank Searls and more.

-Another pulp that started as a dime novel, but switched to pulp (in 1926)
+Another pulp that started as a dime novel, but switched to the pulp format (in 1926).

-Our namesake, although I swear that at the time I came up with the title for this site I had no idea there was a pulp that had gone by the same name.
-Definitely not in the top tier, although it did feature some good stuff from the likes of Stewart Sterling, Steve Fisher, George Harmon Coxe, Frank Gruber and John D. MacDonald.
+Our namesake, although I swear that at the time I named this site I had no idea there was a pulp that had gone by the same monicker.
+Definitely not in the top tier of the pulps, although it did feature some good stuff from the likes of Stewart Sterling, Steve Fisher, George Harmon Coxe, Frank Gruber and John D. MacDonald.
 Its most famous editor was Leo Margulies.
 The first of Ned Pines's long line of pulp magazines.